transcom/mymove/docs/how-to/migrate-the-database.md

 <!-- markdownlint-disable MD029 MD038 -->

+## Running Migrations

+To run a migration you should use the `milmove migrate` command.
+Under the hood this is running the `soda migrate` command but uses our DB connection code instead.
+This avoids us having to use the `database.yaml` as a config file and allows us to leverage different authentication methods for migrations in development and in production using the same code.
+To migrate you should use a command based on your DB:

+* `make db_dev_migrate`
+* `make db_test_migrate`
+* `make db_prod_migrations_migrate`

+The reason to use a `make` target is because it will put you into the `scripts/` directory from which it is required you run the migration so that `scripts/apply-secure-migrations.sh` is called with the correct paths for the different files in the `./migrations` folder.

 ## Creating a migration

 Use soda (a part of [pop](https://github.com/gobuffalo/pop/)) to generate migrations.
 In order to make using soda easy, a wrapper is in `./bin/soda` that sets the go environment and working directory correctly.